UIKit0/clockwork-old/README.md

 answer to life, launch nuclear ABMs or, more realistically, destroy the content of your hard drive.

-Check out the __jsr.implementation.pdf__ document for a detailed description of the application's features and their implementations, as well as what and what not to expect from JSR.
+Check out __jsr.implementation.pdf__ included in the software documentation for a detailed description of the application's features and their implementations, as well as what you can expect from JSR.

 Execution